zuckung/endless-sky-plugins/README.md

 <li> modified.tachytia.txt - removes the self destruction chance of the modified tachytia in the avgi wandering fleet</li>

+<li> navy.shipyard.txt - adds a Navy Advanced shipyard to Geminus</li>

 <li> unfettered.wah.ki.no.flee.txt - removes the fleeing from unfettered fleets in wah ki</li>

-<li> wanderer.2.arfectas.capture.txt - allows to capture the 2 arfectas during the wanderer campaign, without consequences</li>
+<li> wanderer.3.arfectas.capture.txt - allows to capture the 3 arfectas during the wanderer campaign, without consequences</li>

 </ul>